PimDerks/rv.nl/src/jekyll/_songs/a-world-of-you-and-me.md

 And feelings that I have won't fade away</p>

 <p>The more I'm trying<br />
-And more I'm crying<br />
+The more I'm crying<br />
-Sometimes I've been kissed not meant to be<br />
+Sometimes I think it's not meant to be<br />
-In a world. ooh. both you and me</p>
+In a world, ooh, both you and me</p>

 <p>I wonder how you're feeling<br />
 I wonder where you are<br />